Duchess of Cambridge joins memorial as Britain unites in grief for slain woman

 Another local resident, Emily Ramsey, 28, said she’s now rethinking how she travels at night.
 “You go for dinner, after work, get on the tube, it’s 10 p.m. and you walk home for 10, 15 minutes.
 You don’t think anything of it.
 Now, I’d probably ask my boyfriend to meet me and walk with me.”

-She said that the suggestion floated by some commentators that men should have a curfew was wrong.
+She said the suggestion floated by some commentators that men should have a curfew was wrong.
 “I don’t think that’s the right solution.
 It’s no one’s fault, but maybe some men don’t appreciate we’re always glancing over our shoulder, you just have to hear footsteps a bit close and you automatically freeze.
 Hopefully this has made men a bit more aware,” she said.

 Sophie Johnson, 28, who lives nearby, said that since Everard’s disappearance, she hasn’t walked outside at night by herself.
 She added that it wasn’t fair that the onus be placed on women.
 “We’re already doing all the right things.
 We walk in sensible shoes, have our keys out, don’t listen to music with both earphones, we’re already doing all those things.”